youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### describe_locations

-Lists the AWS Direct Connect locations in the current AWS Region.
+Lists the Direct Connect locations in the current Region.

 Type annotations for `boto3.client("directconnect").describe_locations` method.